w3f/Grant-Milestone-Delivery/deliveries/delmonicos-milestone_1.md

 # Milestone Delivery :mailbox:

-> Only the GitHub account, which is responsible for the pull request of the accepted application is allowed to submit milestones.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
+> ⚡ Only the GitHub account, which is responsible for the pull request of the accepted application is allowed to submit milestones.
+>
+> Don't remove any of the mandatory parts presented in bold letters or as headlines!
+Lines starting with `>`, such as this one, can be removed.

 **The [invoice form :pencil:](https://forms.gle/8Wx7nxtq8fKrsuEz8) has been filled out correctly for this milestone and the delivery is according to the official [milestone delivery guidelines](https://github.com/w3f/General-Grants-Program/blob/master/grants/milestone-deliverables-guidelines.md).**